curl/curl/docs/SPONSORS.md

 A named level sponsor is entitled a logo and link on the curl website assuming the company, brand and link are not deemed unsuitable.
-The curl team reserves the right to make that decision at it's own discretion.
+The curl team reserves the right to make that decision at its own discretion.

 Sponsors may be denied a website presence for example if involved with drugs, gambling, pornography, social media manipulation etc.

 ## Past Sponsors

-Sponsors that stop paying are considered *Past Sponsors* and will not be displayed on the sponsor page anymore.
+Sponsors that stop paying are considered *Past Sponsors* and are not displayed on the sponsor page anymore.
 We thank you for your contributions!